monicahq/monica/readme.md

 ## Introduction

-Monica is an open-source web application to manage your personal relationships.
-Think of it as a CRM for your friends or family.
+Monica is an open-source web application to organize the interactions with your loved ones.
+Think of it as a [CRM](https://en.wikipedia.org/wiki/Customer_relationship_management) (a popular tool used in companies) for your friends or family.
 This is what it currently looks like:

 ![screenshot of the application](https://app.monicahq.com/img/screenshot.png)